aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink.md

 9. Verify the connector status under the **Connectors** screen.

 10. Verify the presence of the data in the target BigQuery dataset, the table name is equal to the Apache Kafka topic name.
-If you need to change the target table name, you can do so using the Kafka Connect `RegexRouter` transformation.
+To change the target table name, you can do so using the Kafka Connect `RegexRouter` transformation.